coderboy53/portfolio/README.md

 ## The techs?

 I'll be using the same tech stack of React, but this time with the sole focus of building with React, rather than converting from HTML+CSS to react, which eliminates the twisted, complicated code which is a result of "how to convert this to this?" googling.
+Also this project will be also me trying out Material UI for styling react rather than basic css for the first time.

 ## The design?